Uchi–soto

+Concept

 The basic concept revolves around dividing people into in-groups and out-groups.
 When speaking with someone from an out-group, the out-group must be honored, and the in-group humbled.
 That is achieved with special features of the Japanese language, which conjugates verbs based on both tense and politeness.
 It may also include social concepts such as gift giving or serving.
 The uchi–soto relationship can lead to someone making great personal sacrifices to honor a visitor or other person in an out-group.

 One of the complexities of the uchi–soto relationship lies in the fact that groups are not static; they may overlap and change over time and according to situation.

 Uchi–soto groups may be conceptualized as a series of overlapping circles.
 One's position within the group and relative to other groups depends on the context, situation, and time of life.
 For example, a person usually has a family, a job, and other groups or organizations to which they belong.
 Their position within the various groups and in relation to other groups changes according to circumstances at a given moment.